Investment Property Loans: Buy, Rehab, Flip or Keep

 Property 2: Use either a conventional bank or online landlord lender (10-25% down).

 Properties 3-4: If you’re getting more ambitious with the renovations, use either an online buy-and-rehab loan, a community bank loan, or a hard money loan for the purchase and renovation.
-Then refinance it using an online landlord loan.
-(Or, if you’re lucky, avoid refinancing altogether with a renovation-perm loan from a community bank.)
+Then, find the best mortgage lenders to refinance the investment property (Or, if you’re lucky, avoid refinancing altogether with a renovation-perm loan from a community bank.)

 Properties 5-8: Start raising some capital from friends and family.
 Use this to help with the down payment and/or renovation costs.
 Use either a local community bank or an online landlord loan for long-term financing.

 Properties 9+: Try to increasingly use private funds.
-To free up some of the private funds tied up in your existing portfolio, consider refinancing several of your properties under an umbrella loan to cash out and use the money towards new acquisitions.
+To free up some of the private funds tied up in your existing portfolio, consider refinancing several of your properties under a blanket loan to cash out and use the money towards new acquisitions.
 Use either community banks or online landlord lenders for financing as needed.

 Glossary of Landlord Loan Terms

-ARV: After repair value: the value of a property after all renovations are complete.
+ARV: After repair value, or the value of a property after all renovations are complete.

 DTI: Debt-to-income ratio.
 There are two ratios used: a front-end ratio, which only looks at the loan’s monthly payment compared to your gross monthly income, and a back-end ratio, which takes all of your debt into account.
 This is used primarily by traditional banks and lenders, but not used as frequently by landlord lenders.